 Program Director—plans program, supervises and evaluates unit staff, inventories/maintains equipment, and assists with staff training and administration of camp.
 Minimum age required is 20.
 View full description.

 Activity Specialist—provides a full range of camp activities (canoeing, archery, high ropes, teams course, lifeguarding, crafts, songs, and games).
-Trainings and certifications will be provided in the applicable areas depending on your camp placement, but if you’ve already got them, that’s a plus.
+Training and certifications will be provided in the applicable areas depending on your camp placement, but if you’ve already got them, that’s a plus.
 Minimum age required is 18.
 View full description.

 Unit Leader—responsible for the program and operation of a camper unit of 24-32 girls.
 Works directly with campers and supervises unit counselors working with campers.
 Minimum age required is 18.
 View full description.